amroamroamro/prettify-matlab/README.md

 - user-defined indentifiers (function and variable names not matched in previous steps)

-It also highlights MATLAB functions:
+The "full" version also adds highlighting for MATLAB functions:

 - over 1300 builtin functions from core [MATLAB][2] (`cos`, `plot`, etc...)
 - additional functions from popular toolboxes ([Statistics][3], [IPT][4],
   and [Optimization][5])

+*(Since this increases the resulting script size, a separate "lite" version is also available which excludes function names detection)*.

 The project was inspired by the similar [Mathematica.SE][6] syntax highlighter.